Kellie-Jay Keen-Minshull: Social media

 In response to the 30 January incident, an HRC spokesperson stated: "It is disturbing but not at all surprising that anti-transgender extremists brought to the United States at the behest of The Heritage Foundation would stoop to harassing a transgender woman and parents of transgender youth."
 A spokesperson for The Heritage Foundation denied a connection to the presence of Keen-Minshull and Long in the United States and said in reference to a Heritage Foundation panel discussion attended by Keen-Minshull that the organisation had "no contact with them before or after our Jan.
 28 event, and have zero connection to anything they did afterward."

 In October 2019, Keen-Minshull appeared in a video interview with Jean-François Gariépy, a far-right YouTuber who advocates for a "white ethno-state".
 She has also given an interview to Soldiers of Christ Online, a far-right network.
 Keen-Minshull denied prior knowledge of the interviewers' far-right affiliations.
 In 2019, Jean Hatchet, a gender-critical activist, expressed concerns about what she described as "right-wing links" developed by Keen-Minshull in the US, as well as her connections to The Heritage Foundation, writing on her blog: "I don't care what these people think about trans ideology.
 That cannot be separated from the things they do and advocate that specifically harm women."

-In 2021, Keen-Minshull produced a YouTube video about Mridul Wadhwa, the director of the Edinburgh Rape Crisis Centre (ERCC), who has faced threats of violence that led to increased security at the ERCC, and has been the focus of an activist and social media campaign opposed to her hiring because she is a trans woman.
-Keen-Minshull referred to Wadhwa as a "male CEO."
+In 2021, Keen-Minshull produced a YouTube video about Mridul Wadhwa, the director of the Edinburgh Rape Crisis Centre (ERCC), and referred to her as a "male CEO".
+Wadhwa had faced threats of violence that led to increased security at the ERCC, as well as an activist and social media campaign that opposed her hiring on the grounds that she was a trans woman.